6 Useful Tips When Traveling to Turkey

-6 useful tips when traveling to Turkey – Turkey is a bridge between western world and eastern side.
+Any tourists that want to visit this part of the world should know these 6 useful tips when traveling to Turkey.
+Turkey is a bridge between the Western world and the Eastern side.
 This reflects well in their food, architecture as well as their culture.
-They continue to follow their old culture to even today.
+They continue to follow their old culture even up to this day and age.

-A quick search at popular traveler forums on Turkey will show that the most common questions about this destination is Turkey’s safety. the main thing is Turkey like any other place has its lows and highs.
-Therefore, visitors must use common sense when traveling any country specially some where like Turkey.
-The culture is somewhat different than North Europe but it’s still a friendly place to visit.
-So we take a look at few things to consider while traveling anywhere in Turkey.
+A quick search at popular traveler forums in Turkey will show that the most common question about this destination is Turkey’s safety.
+The main thing is Turkey, like any other place, has its lows and highs.
+Therefore, visitors must use common sense when traveling to any country, especially somewhere like Turkey.
+The culture is somewhat different than North Europe, but it’s still a friendly place to visit.
+So we take a look at a few things to consider while traveling to Turkey.

 Traveling to Turkey on your own can be a fun experience.
-But if you are visiting there on a budget, you’ll feel like exceeding your budget at times, just that’s not recommended.
-You can try and look for a cheaper accommodation while you are there rather than searching hotels online.
-That’s a bit more tiring but at the end more the money you will save. you can then spend that money on something worthwhile.
-It is wise to get someone local to negotiate for hotels for you since knowing the language seems to be help you out a lot.
+But if you are visiting there on a budget, you’ll feel like exceeding your budget sometimes, just that’s not recommended.
+You can try and look for cheaper accommodation while you are there rather than searching for hotels online.
+That’s a bit tiring but in the end, the more money you will save.
+You can then spend that money on something worthwhile.
+It is wise to get someone local to negotiate for hotels for you since knowing the language seems to help you out a lot.

-if you happen to visit Istanbul probably the first and foremost item you need is this card.
-This card operates with a chip inside that you can put your money inside and tap the card to enter the public transportation.
-Bus and subway system operate only with this card so you can’t offer the bus driver any cash.
-So, make sure you change some of your currency at the airport and get this card before departing the airport.
-If you run out of the credit, there are many places you can recharge this card.
+If you visit Istanbul, the first and foremost item you need is this card.
+Istanbul Kart operates with a chip inside to put your money inside and tap the card to enter public transportation.
+Bus and subway systems operate only with this card, so you can’t offer the bus driver any cash.
+So, make sure you change some of your currency at the airport and get this card before departing.
+If you run out of credit, there are many places you can recharge this card.

 The main charging pods are at the subway stations.
-They offer some other languages like French, German, Chinese as well as English for your comfort.
+They offer some other languages like French, German, and Chinese, as well as English for your comfort.
 If you face any issue while topping up the card, there is an operator button.
-Press that and a person will answer to resolve the issue and get you on your way.
+Press it, and a person will answer to resolve the issue and get you on your way.

-Turkey has %18 percent tax on the price of goods sold there.
-If you are just a visitor in Turkey and stay in the country less than 6 months, you can get a tax refund on all the purchases over 108 Turkish Lira.
-The best thing is to keep your receipts and claim the refund at the airport when leaving Turkey.
+Turkey has %18 percent tax on the price of goods sold there, like jewelry.
+If you are just a visitor in Turkey and stay in the country for less than 6 months, you can get a tax refund on all purchases over 108 Turkish Lira.
+The best thing is to keep your receipts and claim the refund at the airport when leaving Turkey using your passport.